-Rigor Optimization is an external front-end performance tool that enables web developers and content managers to identify bugs, prioritize fixes, and optimize content that negatively impacts performance.
+Rigor Optimization is an external front-end performance platform that enables web developers and content managers to identify bugs, prioritize fixes, and optimize content that negatively impacts performance.
 Optimization enables tech teams to test throughout the development lifecycle and measure the impact of changes on site performance and functionality.

 In this article, we’ll cover some things to consider as we get started, and we’ll walk through the basics of creating tests and analyzing results in the Optimization app.